 - Initial water connection and ongoing sewerage fees.

-- Gas and electricity installation.
+- Gas and electricity installation and upgrades.

 How is the fee calculated?

 - Investment property values as determined by your official council rate notice, not market value.